BakedSoups/Steam_Reccomender/README.md

 if it isn't then we have done something wrong this app is in https://nextsteamgame.com/
 ## How this works
-Steam Reccomender creates tags from 3 endpoints, 1 website and video reviews and apply weights to each tag from this we also add a "unique" tag, this is what separates this game from its others in its genre then I upload it all into a sqlite database so when the user is searching for something its quick
+Steam Reccomender procedurally creates tags from 3 endpoints, 1 website and video reviews( sorted by credibility ) and apply weights to each tag from this we also add a "unique" tag, this is what separates this game from its others in its genre then I upload it all into a sqlite database so when the user is searching for something its quick